danbev/learning-openssl/notes/tls1.3.md

 ```
 Notice that `Version` is set to v1.2 which and was used in versions prior to
 1.3 for version negotiation.
 But this is not used in 1.3 in which version
 perference is handled in the extension supported_version.
+This fields is still
+required so that a server that supports 1.2 can still parse the client hello
+and not think that it is invalid.

 `random` should be created by a cryptographically secure pseudorandom number
 generator (CSPRNG) and is used as keying material.